Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Physics-based Model and Analysis

-where $k_b = \frac{E wh^3}{12}$ is the bending stiffness; $w$ and $h$ are the width and thickness respectively; $\phi_i$ is the ``turning angle" at a node as shown in Fig.~\ref{fig::DER}(d), and $\phi^0_i$ is the undeformed turning angle ($0$ for paper).
-Finally, since we limit our system to a 2D plane, we can forgo twisting energies entirely.
-The total elastic energy is then simply $E_{el} = E_s + E_b$.
+where $k_b = \frac{E wh^3}{12}$ is the bending stiffness, $w$ and $h$ are the width and thickness, respectively, $\phi_i$ is the ``turning angle'' at a node (Fig.~\ref{fig::DER}(d)), and $\phi^0_i$ is the undeformed turning angle ($0$ for paper).
+Finally, since deformations are limited to a 2D plane, we can ignore twisting energies.
+The total elastic energy is therefore $E_{el} = E_s + E_b$.

-Indeed, a ratio $k_s/k_b \sim w/h^2 >> 1$ indicates that stretching strains will be minimal which matches our intuition as paper is usually easy to bend but not stretch.
+Indeed, a ratio $k_s/k_b \sim 1/h^2 \gg 1$ indicates that stretching strains will be minimal, which matches our intuition as paper is usually easy to bend but not stretch.
 Therefore, the stretching energy item in (\ref{eq:stretching}) acts as a constraint to prevent obvious stretching for the modeled planar rod.